joerv/n/mechanics/specialRelativity.md

 * The laws of physics don't change even in an inertial (constant velocity) reference frame.

+This means that time and space must be able to change.

 &Delta;t = &Delta;t<sub>0</sub>  /  sqrt(1 - v<sup>2</sup>/c<sup>2</sup>)

 t<sub>0</sub> = proper time  -  The observed time for the moving observer